 The SCGC Safety Practice Day 2024 received highly positive feedback from participants.
 According to the survey, 97% of attendees expressed satisfaction with the event and the knowledge gained.

 This initiative not only fostered a deeper understanding of SCGC’s safety standards and management systems but also strengthened confidence in SCGC’s collaborative approach with suppliers.
-The event successfully enhanced partnerships and laid the groundwork for continuous improvements in sustainable safety practices
+The event successfully enhanced partnerships and laid the groundwork for continuous improvements in sustainable safety practices.

 SCG Smart Living – Housing Product Solution Business: Advancing the Circular Economy